Agricultural fencing for horses: How can it be preserved?

 As it is installed outdoors, it is frequently affected by the weather and can be attacked by moulds or fungi.
 How can it be preserved?
 How can you recognise a quality fence or barrier?
 We have the answers!

 Impregnation - the key to preserving agricultural fencing

 Impregnation consists in treating the wood with a vacuum and pressure process in order to protect it from bad weather and mould.
 To guarantee the effectiveness of the treatment, the wood must be very dry.
 Drying makes it possible to empty the wood cells of their water.
 The impregnation product will therefore be able to penetrate and preserve the fence in the long term.

-- Salt impregnation gives the wood an olive-green colour.
-It is suitable for all situations where the fence is likely to come into contact with skin, particularly on tracks and paddocks.
+Salt impregnation gives the wood an olive-green colour.
+The DeepProtect treatment is suitable for all situations where the fence is likely to come into contact with skin, particularly on tracks and paddocks.
 Using this process, the pens have a lifespan of 10 to 15 years.

-- Coloured salt impregnation has the same advantages as conventional salt impregnation, but colours the wood brown.
+Coloured salt impregnation has the same advantages as conventional salt impregnation, but colours the wood brown or black.

 Choose the type of fence - Practical and aesthetic aspects